Jen304/growSoul-front/components/README.md

 # COMPONENTS

 ## Components list
-* Form: centered form to be use for login and signup page
+* UserForm: centered form to be use for login and signup page
+* EmotionForm: ask what kind of emotion and its level